Chico Xavier: First works

-He became widely known in Brazil in 1931, when he published the book Parnassus Beyond the Tomb (pt:Parnaso de Além-Túmulo), which had 259 poems allegedly composed by 56 deceased Brazilian and Portuguese illustrious Poets.That year was marked by the medium's "adulthood" and when he firstly met his spiritual Mentor Emmanuel, "Under a tree, near a water reservoir..."
+He became widely known in Brazil in 1931, when he published the book Parnassus Beyond the Tomb (pt:Parnaso de Além-Túmulo), which had 259 poems allegedly composed by 56 deceased Brazilian and Portuguese illustrious poets.
+That year was marked by the medium's "adulthood" and when he firstly met his spiritual Mentor Emmanuel, "Under a tree, near a water reservoir..."
 (SOUTO MAIOR, 1995:31).
 According to Chico his Mentor informed about his mission to psychograph a sequence of thirty books and to achieve such a task he would require 3 mandatory conditions: "discipline, discipline and discipline".
-Emmanuel instructed him to be loyal to Jesus and Kardec, even if it was against his religious basis.
-Later on, the Medium found out that Emmanuel had been the Roman senator Publius Lentulus, further reborn as a slave who sympathized with Christianity, still in another reincarnation, had been a Jesuit priest Manuel da Nóbrega, involved with the gospel teachings during the colonial period of Brazil in the 18th century.
+Emmanuel instructed him to be loyal to Jesus and Kardec, even if it was against his religious beliefs.
+Later on, the Medium found out that Emmanuel had been the Roman senator Publius Lentulus, further reborn as a slave who sympathized with Christianity, still in another reincarnation, had been a Jesuit priest Manuel da Nóbrega, involved with the Gospel teachings during the colonial period of Brazil in the 18th century.

-In 1932, the book Parnaso de Além-Túmulo, was then published by; Federação Espírita Brasileira (FEB).
-(Brazilian Spiritualist Federation) The compilation of poetry dictated by spirits of Brazilian and Portuguese poets achieved enormous impact in the Brazilian press and public opinion, and yet caused strong polemic among the ones involved with Brazilian literature, whose opinions were divided between recognition and accusations of pastiche.
+In 1932, the book Parnaso de Além-Túmulo was published by the Federação Espírita Brasileira - FEB (Brazilian Spiritualist Federation).
+The compilation of poetry dictated by spirits of Brazilian and Portuguese poets achieved enormous impact in the Brazilian press and in public opinion, and yet caused a strong polemic among those involved with Brazilian literature, whose opinions were divided between recognition and accusations of pastiche.
 The impact increased even more when it was revealed that the books had been written by a "humble clerk" from a warehouse in the countryside of Minas Gerais (Brazilian state where the medium was born), who had barely finished primary school.
 It is said that the spirit of his mother advised him not to respond to the criticism.